ParrotSec/linux-parrot/Documentation/virt/kvm/api.rst

 put their references to the VM's file descriptor.

-Because a VM's resources are not freed until the last reference to its file descriptor is released, creating additional references to a VM via via fork(), dup(), etc... without careful consideration is strongly discouraged and may have unwanted side effects, e.g. memory allocated by and on behalf of the VM's process may not be freed/unaccounted when
+Because a VM's resources are not freed until the last reference to its file descriptor is released, creating additional references to a VM via fork(), dup(), etc... without careful consideration is strongly discouraged and may have unwanted side effects, e.g. memory allocated by and on behalf of the VM's process may not be freed/unaccounted when